nagasudhirpulla/taming_python/blog/skills/dataframe_export_excel.md

                    index=['row 1', 'row 2'],
                    columns=['col 1', 'col 2'])

-# export dataframe as 'out.xlsx' but with sheet name as 'hello'
+# export dataframe as 'output.xlsx' but with sheet name as 'hello'
 df.to_excel('out.xlsx', sheet_name='hello')
 ```